JavelinNetworks/IR-Tools/README.md

 Refer to the comment-based help in each individual script for detailed usage information.

-To install this module, drop the entire powershell scripts into one of your module directories.
-The default PowerShell module paths are listed in the $Env:PSModulePath environment variable.
+To install any of these modules, drop the powershell scripts into one of any directory.
 To use any of the modules, type `Import-Module PathTo\scriptName.ps1`